Instructions for authors

 · Educational and provisional development articles

-Instructions for authors for preparation of research articles
+Instructions for authors for the preparation of research articles:

 · The journal will consider contributions focusing on molecular and cellular aspects of medical science and related subjects.

 · Manuscripts received are acknowledged immediately.
 Once a paper has been evaluated, the authors will be notified of the editorial decision (in general within 2 weeks after submission).

 1. The dual publication will lead to automatic rejection and may prejudice acceptance of future submissions.

 2. Editorial board might reject papers that lack originality, poorly designed, or has no clear message.